How to enhance cloud cost management in IaC

 As a result, while the practice of tagging can associate a cloud instance with an activity, it fails to designate the business need being supported by the cloud instance.

-Economic uncertainly creates new pressure to manage cloud costs
+Economic uncertainty creates new pressure to manage cloud costs

 Especially today in an uncertain economic climate, companies are carefully scrutinizing IT budgets and cloud spend to eliminate underutilized resources while continuing to deliver applications on-demand.